Toyota AA: Dates

 The A1 prototypes were completed in May 1935.

 Mechanicals

 The A1 used the 3389 cc Type A Overhead valve 6-cylinder engine producing 62 hp with a 3-speed column-shift manual gearbox.

 The Type A engine was copied from a purchased and reverse engineered 1933 Chevrolet Master, and the chassis and electrics were copied from Ford.

 Solid axles were used at both ends.
-Pressed metal discs were used for all 4 wheel rims (very modern for the time).
+Pressed metal discs were used for all 4 wheel rims (which was very modern for the time).
 Braking was by drums.

 The mechanicals were the same as used in the production AA, AB and G1 vehicles.

 Body

 The A1 was a fully enclosed, 4-door sedan, with conventional front-hinged front doors and rear-hinged suicide-style rear doors.
 It was heavily based on the Chrysler built DeSoto Airflow, which was a reflection of Art Deco and streamlined appearances.
 Toyoda bought an Airflow and disassembled it the year before producing the A1.
 The front window was a single piece of flat glass with a top-mounted wiper on the driver's side.
 There were 3 windows per side, one for the front door (without a quarter light window), one for the rear door and one behind the rear door.
 A spare tyre was mounted on the nearly vertical boot lid.

 The A1 was available only as a right-hand-drive vehicle.